Pretzel Bread Bites with Hatch Chile Pepper Mustard Spread

 Remove from the oven, brush with the remaining melted butter and let cool.

-For the mustard spread, combine the Hatch chile and mustard.
+For the mustard spread, combine the Hatch Pepper and mustard.

 To serve, slice the bread and serve with the mustard spread.
 This makes a lot, but, you can't just stop at 1 or 2.